youshuo2008/medical-appointment-analysis/README.md

 Medical appointment No-shows analysis

 ### Project Description
-This project is part of my Udacity's Nanodegree:
+This project is part of my Udacity's Data Analyst Nanodegree where I looked at Medical appointment No-shows data to identify interesting trends.

 ### Files used